1300 361 646

 Super Rats vs Giant Rats

 There is an important difference between super rats and giant rats.
-Giant rats are not restricted to any particular species, but are based on the fact that some rats have increased in size over millions of years.
+Giant rats are not restricted to any particular species but are based on the fact that some rats have increased in size over millions of years, and there are different ways to handle these species.
 We debunk common myths around giant rats here, including incorrect sightings of the giant Tenerife rat, which grew to 1.14m long but has been extinct for a long, long time!

 Myths about Super Rats